Azerbaijani literature: Folk poetry

 Much of the poetry and song of the aşıq/ozan tradition, being almost exclusively oral until the 19th century, remains anonymous.
 There are, however, a few well-known aşıqs from before that time whose names have survived together with their works: the aforementioned Köroğlu (16th century); Karacaoğlan (1606–1689), who may be the best-known of the pre-19th century aşıqs; Dadaloğlu (1785–1868), who was one of the last of the great aşıqs before the tradition began to dwindle somewhat in the late 19th century; and several others.
 The aşıqs were essentially minstrels who travelled through Anatolia performing their songs on the bağlama, a mandolin-like instrument whose paired strings are considered to have a symbolic religious significance in Alevi/Bektashi culture.
-Despite the decline of the aşıq/ozan tradition in the 19th century, it experienced a significant revival in the 20th century thanks to such outstanding figures as Aşık Veysel Şatıroğlu (1894–1973), Aşık Mahzuni Şerif (1938–2002), Neşet Ertaş (1938–2012), and many others.
+Despite the decline of the aşıq/ozan tradition in the 19th century, it experienced a significant revival in the 20th century thanks to such outstanding Turkish figures as Aşık Veysel Şatıroğlu (1894–1973), Aşık Mahzuni Şerif (1938–2002), Neşet Ertaş (1938–2012), and many others.

 The explicitly religious folk tradition of təkyə literature shared a similar basis with the aşıq/ozan tradition in that the poems were generally intended to be sung, generally in religious gatherings, making them somewhat akin to Western hymns (Azerbaijani ilahi).
 One major difference from the aşıq/ozan tradition, however, is that—from the very beginning—the poems of the təkyə tradition were written down.
 This was because they were produced by revered religious figures in the literate environment of the təkyə, as opposed to the milieu of the aşıq/ozan tradition, where the majority could not read or write.